Please visit the new CLEA ArtScience website

 Learn more about Systems At Play here.

-Imaginary Institute
+Open Call: Imaginary Institute

 Learn more about the Imaginary Institute here.

-Buckmister College
+Buckminster College

 We offer courses led by members of the Center Leo Apostel (CLEA), a globally recognized hub for transdisciplinary research at the Vrije Universiteit Brussel.
 CLEA’s experts specialize in the study of complex systems, collective intelligence, and the integration of knowledge beyond disciplines.
 CLEA researchers do fundamental research in principles that foster adaptive thinking and innovative problem-solving, such as systems theory, cognitive science, ecology, AI, evolution and complexity science.